ghi-electronics/Documentation/software/tinyclr/tutorials/uart.md

 # UART
 ---
 Serial data ports, called UARTs, transfer data between devices using two pins: TXD (transmit data) and RXD (receive data).
 UART stands for Universal Asynchronous Receiver Transmitter.
 Asynchronous means there is no clock signal to synchronize the two devices.
 The devices agree on a data rate, called the baud rate, and send a start bit the beginning of each transmitted character to keep the devices synchronized.

+Some of the UARTs also have additional pins (RTS and CTS) to control data flow.
+These pins are only activated when `Handshaking = UartHandshake.RequestToSend`.

 > [!Tip]
 > the TXD on one end (output) goes to the RXD on the other side (input) and vice versa.